Watford Palace Theatre

 Watford Palace Theatre, opened in 1908, is an Edwardian Grade II listed building in Watford, Hertfordshire.
 The 600-seat theatre on Clarendon Road was refurbished in 2004.
 It houses its own rehearsal room, wardrobe, cafe and bar.

 History

-The theatre was originally built for the Watford Hippodrome Co., Ltd. The foundation stone of what was to become the Palace Theatre was laid on 3 June 1908.
+The theatre was built for the Watford Hippodrome Co., Ltd. The foundation stone of what was to become the Palace Theatre was laid on 3 June 1908.
 Five days later Mr H.M.
 Theobald, the architect, lodged the notification of his intention to build the theatre.
 Construction was undertaken by Barker Brothers of Maidenhead, and took six months, opening on 14 December 1908.
 The opening proprietors were the Watford Palace of Varieties Co., the Managing Director: Mr. T.M.
 Sylvester.

 In early days it put on variety shows and plays, mostly imported from other theatres.
 Variety artists who appeared at the Palace included Marie Lloyd, Evie Greene and Lottie Lennox.
 The theatre also puts on regular Christmas pantomimes.